We all know fishing with our kids is a dream as a parent. These are some of North Canterbury's top locations to enjoy time with family.

 Lake Lyndon

-This lake can be accessed from Lake Coleridge via the Lyndon Road (in dry weather), or directly off SH73 just over Porters Pass.
-Good populations of rainbow and brown trout are present.
-Spin fishing, bubble and dry fly go well for anglers in the summer months.
-The heave and leave method with a ‘Glo Bug’ is productive in the deeper water also.
+Lake Lyndon is accessible either from Lake Coleridge via the Lyndon Road (recommended only in dry weather) or directly off State Highway 73 just beyond Porters Pass.
+The lake supports healthy populations of both rainbow and brown trout.
+During the summer months, spin fishing, bubble and dry fly methods are particularly effective.
+Additionally, the heave and leave technique using a ‘Glo Bug’ lure proves productive, especially in the deeper parts of the lake.

 Lake Georgina